 Since then, the company has gone on to make a variety of retro components for the modern kitchen, but the Original Fridge is still the statement piece.
 Vintage looks, huge capacity and a variety of candy-coloured shades that fans of the 1950s will swoon over.

 Even better, the Big Chill fridge range has now just launched in the UK.
-If you want one of its classic fridges, you can expect to pay something in the region of £2,995 to look super-cool.
+If you want one of its classic fridges, you can expect to pay something in the region of £2,995 to look super-cool and as retro as it comes.

 More details at the Big Chill website.